xiangpingflex/flex2-prospector-AI/README.md

-# flex2-lead-gen-AI
+# flex2-prospector-AI
-flex2 lead generation using AI
+leverage AI to improve productivity of sales team